Arlan Andrews: Biography

 Arlan Keith Andrews was born in 1940.
 He attended New Mexico State University, earning a Bachelor of Science degree in 1964, a Master of Science degree in 1966, and a Doctor of Science degree in 1969, all in mechanical engineering.
 He has been a registered professional engineer since July 1969.

 His first published fiction was "Asimov as Dirty Old Man", published in 1971 in Sandworm, a fanzine edited by Robert Vardeman.
 His first work published in Analog Science Fiction and Fact was "Glossolalia", which appeared in the July 1982 issue.
 Since then, he has published more than 35 works in Analog, including short fiction, non-fiction articles, and poetry.
 His fiction and non-fiction also appeared in magazines and anthologies such as Science Fiction Review, Science Fiction Age, the Journal of the British Interplanetary Society, Mechanical Engineering-CIME, Astrology Plus!, InfoWorld, Collaps Magazine, Amazing Stories, Pulphouse: The Hardback Magazine, Sci Phi Journal, Mensa Bulletin and Integra, the journal of Intertel.
+Andrews has published fiction under multiple variations of his name, including Arlan Keith Andrews, Sr., Arlan Andrews, Sr., and Arlan Andrews.

 Andrews was one of the founders of the Libertarian Party of North Carolina (LPNC), and was their candidate for the 1976 North Carolina gubernatorial election, where he garnered 4,764 votes (0.29%).
 He founded Sigma, a think tank of science fiction authors and academics, in the early 1990s.

 He was the guest of honor at the 2016 LPNC convention, which celebrated the party's 40th anniversary.